Pre-candidates for future offices

 After the contributions and expenditures are completed, enter the total contributions and total expenditures.
 To get the net receipt, subtract total expenditures from total receipts.

-List all contributors' names and amounts received through the fund-raiser.
+All contributors' names and amounts received through the fund-raiser.
 If a contribution is more than $250.00, or if that person or committee's total contributions to the candidate or committee for the election are more than $250.00, you must also list the contributor's address, and in the case of a person, what that person does to earn a living (occupation), and where that person works (business affiliation).
 For a committee, list the organization, business, union or other group with which it is affiliated.
 Contributions of more than $50.00 cannot be cash.
 The contribution may be made by check, money order, credit card, or electronic fund transfer.
-Foreign currency cannot be used.
+Foreign currency cannot be used, and contributions from foreign nationals cannot be solicited, accepted, or received.

-If a person or political action committee contributes things of value such as food, entertainment, or other non-cash items for use in putting on the fund-raiser, be sure to report those as in-kind contributions in that section.
+All things of value contributed by a person or committee, such as food, entertainment, or other non-cash items for use in putting on the fund-raiser.
+Be sure to report those as in-kind contributions.

 List all itemized expenses (such as invitations, food, hall rentals) relating to any fund-raising event in the expenditure section.
 Only the total expenditures will be entered in the fund-raiser section.